fyscher/mimik/share/en_CA.ascii/man1/cat.md

 # Prologue

-This manuel is part of the Mimik System Distribution, other implementation may differ.
+This manual is part of the Mimik System Distribution, other implementations may differ.
 Some compatibility with existing standards may be met but to do not expect any.

 # Name